 In Finland, the development of the national action plan lasted for nine months and was a participatory process.
-It included online consultations as well as in-person meetings with civil servants and CSO representatives.
-The government conducted awareness-raising activities, including workshops, roundtable discussions, and a newsletter.
-Although commitment development was collaborative, the OGP team at the Ministry of Finance retained the final word on which themes and activities to include in the action plan.
+It included online consultations as well as in-person meetings with civil servants and CSO

 At a Glance:

 Member since: 2012

 Number of commitments: 4

 Level of Completion:

 Completed: 0

 Substantial: 3

-Limited:
+Limited: 0

 Not started: 0

-Commitment Emphas sis:
+Commitment Emphas is:

 Access to

 information: 3

 Civic participation: 3

 Public accountability: 0

 Tech. & innovation

 for transparency &

 accountability: 2

+,

-Commitments That A Are
+Commitments That A re

 Clearly relevant to an

 OGP value: 4

-Of transformative •
+Of transformative

 potential impact: 0

-Substantially or completely •
+Substantially or completely

 implemented: 3

-All three (🗘): 0
+All three (🕄): 0